-Medical products and related pharmaceutical services play a critical role in determining health outcomes.
+Medical products and related pharmaceutical services that ensure their appropriate use play a critical role in determining health outcomes.
 However, challenges common in low- and middle-income countries, such as high out-of-pocket expenses and substandard and falsified products, gravely hamper the success of treatments for common diseases.
-Access to safe and quality medicines at an affordable price, and their responsible use, can help countries prevent maternal and child deaths, create an AIDS-free generation, and protect their communities from infectious diseases.
+Access to safe and quality products at an affordable price, and their effective use, can help countries prevent maternal and child deaths, create an AIDS-free generation, and protect their communities from infectious diseases, including drug resistance.

 As indicated by the US Agency for International Development (USAID), strong pharmaceutical systems are necessary for high-quality health services.
 However, mismanagement and inappropriate usage are common.
-Half of all medicines are prescribed, dispensed, sold, or taken inappropriately, and many are of poor quality, all of which accelerates development and spread of drug resistance.ses (HIV and AIDS, malaria, tuberculosis) and antimicrobial resistance.
+An estimated half of all medicines are prescribed, dispensed, sold, or taken inappropriately, and many are of poor quality.
+Such pharmaceutical systems issues can accelerate development and spread of drug resistance (HIV and AIDS, malaria, tuberculosis) and antimicrobial resistance.

-Conceptualizing, developing, and strengthening pharmaceutical systems requires complex efforts.
-To support pharmacists and health professionals to build their skills and better understand how a pharmaceutical system functions, the USAID-funded Medicines, Technologies, and Pharmaceutical Services (MTaPS) Program developed this series of e-learning modules.
+To support pharmacists and health professionals to build their skills and better understand how the complex, comprehensive pharmaceutical system functions, the USAID-funded Medicines, Technologies, and Pharmaceutical Services (MTaPS) Program developed this course with a series of hands-on e-learning modules.

 Participants who complete the course should be able to:

 - Identify what a country pharmaceutical system is, how it relates to the supply chain system, and how it impacts the broader health system (in terms of service quality, coverage equity, and financial protection/resource optimization) as well as improved health outcomes.

 - Demonstrate how USAID’s pharmaceutical systems strengthening approach can lead to more sustainable improvements in medicines access and appropriate use to achieve expected health outcomes.